elipapa/markdown-cv/index.md

 `2011`
 4. **DOYLE SR**, Chan CK, and Grant WN (2011).
 [Enhanced annealing of mismatched oligonucleotides using a novel melting curve assay allows efficient in vitro discrimination and restriction of a single nucleotide polymorphism](https://doi.org/10.1186/1472-6750-11-83).
 BMC Biotechnology.

-3. Chan CK, Hart AH, Lister AN, **DOYLE SR** (2011) [Learning styles of 3rd year genetics students and their affection and perception of effectiveness of a range of instructional modes]().
-ACSME Proceedings 2011 Teaching for Diversity – Challenges and Strategies.
+3. Chan CK, Hart AH, Lister AN, **DOYLE SR** (2011) [Learning styles of 3rd year genetics students and their affection and perception of effectiveness of a range of instructional modes].
+ACSME Proceedings 2011 Teaching for Diversity Challenges and Strategies.

 `2008`
 2. **DOYLE SR** and Chan CK (2008) [Mitochondrial gene therapy: an evaluation of strategies for the treatment of mitochondrial DNA disorders](https://doi.org/10.1089/hum.2008.090).
 Hum Gene Ther.
-- Figure 2 was selected as the cover artwork for the print issue
+Figure 2 was selected as the cover artwork for the print issue.

 `2007`
 1. **DOYLE SR** and Chan CK, (2007).
 [Differential intracellular distribution of DNA complexed with polyethylenimine (PEI) and PEI-polyarginine PTD influences exogenous gene expression within live COS-7 cells](https://doi.org/10.1186/1479-0556-5-11).
 Genet Vaccines Ther.